-FINANCIAL ACCOUNTING AND REPORTING (FAR) is a unique textbook which has been prepared for the first course in accounting.
+Survey of Financial Accounting (SFA) is a unique textbook which has been prepared for the introductory or survey course in accounting.
 It is ideal for use in either a one or a two-term first course (depending on the material selected and the depth of coverage desired) at the undergraduate or graduate level.

-FAR has been written with an emphasis on Financial Statements and their uses (and limitations).
-It provides a broad overview of accounting from basic concepts, through the accounting information system to financial statements and special reports, emphasizing the interpretation and use of these statements and reports.
+SFA has been written to provide a broad overview of all aspects of accounting from basic concepts, through the accounting information system to financial statements and special reports, emphasizing the interpretation of these statements and reports.
 Considerations of theory and practice are blended, and numerous illustrations and examples are included, all to enhance student understanding.
 Learning objectives provide an overview of what should be achieved after studying each chapter.
-A wealth of end-of-chapter materials (Summaries, Key Definitions, Questions, Problems, Ethics, and Fraud Cases) are available to reinforce student comprehension.
+A mini-component (described below) introduces the student to each chapter.
+A wealth of end-of-chapter materials (Summaries, Key Definitions, Questions, and Problems) are available to reinforce student comprehension.